 Budget and Justification Template (CAS)

-Any tenure-track or renewable term faculty member in the College is eligible to submit a proposal for this competition.
+Any tenure-track or renewable term faculty member in the College as of the deadline is eligible to submit a proposal for this competition.
 However, if you are eligible for the Research Council’s Junior Faculty Research Program, you must apply to that program in order to be eligible for the College program.
 If you are not successful in applying to the Research Council program, forward your proposal to the College of Arts and Sciences to be entered in its review process.
 If you are not eligible to apply for the VPR/Research Council grant, submit your application directly to the College of Arts and Sciences.

 There is a limit of two such college awards per faculty member over their years of eligibility.
 If you have won awards in the past, but have since switched to a tenure-track position, please notify Cassie Zaccarelli (firstname.lastname@example.org) Also, one condition of accepting a Junior Faculty Summer Fellowship is that the faculty member agrees to remain with the University of Oklahoma for at least one academic year after the summer of the award.